tedsanders/tedsanders.github.io/_posts/2018-08-01-on-netflix.md

 tags: notes
 ---

-NOTE: All of this was written before I became a Netflix employee and does not reflect my opinion as an employee nor does it contain any information gained from being an employee.
+NOTE: All of what follows was written in 2018 before I became a Netflix employee and does not reflect my opinion as an employee nor does it contain any information gained from being an employee.
 Also, like most of what I write, it's a reflection of thinking still in progress, likely wrong in some ways, and likely to change.